flohw/dotfiles/zsh/README.md

 ## Functions

 All usefull functions are listed in `functions/` directory.
 All files are sourced in zshrc file.
 Functions are groued by program or theme.
+They are designed to be kind of complex aliases

 ## Improvements

 - [ ] Zsh theme management with powerline9k
 - [ ] Improve usage of compiled source files
 - [ ] Create variables to store cache dir and specific compiled files
+- [ ] Improve file structures with a `tools/` directory for example to store some global functions.
+    - git functions file should be placed in this directory such as `load_file_in` if possible